We've independently reviewed this article to make sure it's as accurate as we can make it.

 Have mischievous dog claws made a mess of your carpet?
-Don’t worry, you won’t have to put up with the sight of scratched-to-death underlay for much longer.
-This article will help you to repair your carpet, today!
+Don’t worry; you won’t have to put up with the sight of scratched-to-death underlayment for much longer.
+This article will help you repair your carpet today at little to no cost!

-The steps mentioned above will help you to fix your carpet without a professional.
-Are you ready to get started?
+The steps mentioned above will help you fix your carpet without a professional.
+Are you ready to get started in detail?
 Then let’s dive in.

 Elaborate carpet repairs are expensive.
-So what can you do to fix a dog-torn carpet without breaking the bank?
-Take a look at the following suggestions to find out!
+So how can you fix a dog-torn carpet without breaking the bank?
+In my experience, there are many options at your disposal when it comes to restoring your carpet back to normal condition.
+Here are my favorite solutions:

-To get the ball rolling you need to gauge how badly damaged your carpet is.
+My usual advice to start repairing a dog-torn carpet is to cut away loose threads and analyze the damage.
 Is there an unmissable gaping hole in your carpet?
 Or are there just a few loose threads that need to be tidied up?
-You should jump straight to steps two and three of this guide if your carpet has been badly damaged.
+If your carpet has been badly damaged, you should jump straight to steps 2 and 3 of this guide.

 - Use sewing shears to trim away the loose threads.

-- Trim back frizzy loops and loose ends so that they are the same height as the rest of the carpet.
+- Trim back frizzy loops and loose ends to be the same height as the rest of the carpet.

 - Vacuum over the repaired area to blend the carpet fibers together.

-Well grab your hot-melt carpet tape and your clothes iron to get started with the steps below!
+If so, please grab a hot-melt carpet tape and a clothes iron to get started with the steps below!

-- Cut the hot-melt carpet tape to the length of the flap of the carpet.
+- Cut the hot-melt carpet tape to the length of the carpet flap.

 - Heat the iron and run it back and forth over the carpet.
-This will melt the tape to seal the carpet into place.
+The iron will melt the tape to seal the carpet into place.
+Keep the iron moving or rest it upright, as polyester carpets can melt quite easily.

 - A carpet knife